AkrNerd/React-js/README.md

 # React-js

 RENDER :  Simply measn show something on screen.
-So its a function or process that takes your react element and paste on the browser/screen.
+So its a function or process that takes your react element and paste on the browser/screen.  like its converting ur react code into js for browser and this translation is done by babel.

 RE-RENDER :  when you make changes on the screen that means re-rendering (update) in terms of react